RosareMililani/Mililani-Rosare-Portfolio/README.md

 - LinkedIn: https://www.linkedin.com/in/mililanirosare/

 ### Other
+- From 📍 Campbell, California (Bay Area)
 - I am named after a town in O'ahu.
-- I have been swimming since I was 5, and competitively since 7 years old.
+- I have been swimming since I was 5, and competitively since 7.
 - I like sketching and drawing characters in my free time.
 - I enjoy doing research and creating interactive experiences!